TL;DR

 Concrete example for the 178 cm lifter targeting FFMI 23 at 14% body fat (a realistic advanced-intermediate target): lean mass at FFMI 23 = 23 × 1.78² = 72.9 kg.
 Bodyweight at 14% body fat with 72.9 kg lean = 72.9 / 0.86 = 84.8 kg.
 Devine says "ideal" is 73.2 kg.
 The realistic trained-lifter target is 84.8 kg.
 The Devine target is 11.6 kg below where the well-trained lifter wants to land.

-Related reading: Natural Muscular Potential: FFMI for the natural-cap framing, Body Composition For Athletes for the trained-population context, and How To Build Muscle As A Beginner for where the height-based "ideal weight" framing starts to break.
+Natural Muscular Potential: FFMI develops the natural-cap framing this article leans on, Body Composition For Athletes sets out the trained-population context, and How To Build Muscle As A Beginner shows where the height-based "ideal weight" framing starts to break for someone adding lean mass.

 FAQ